pre-commit framework¶

 See also

-However, the hooks managed by the pre-commit framework are not limited to being executed before commits; they can also be used for other Git hooks, see Other pre-commit hooks.
+However, the hooks managed by the pre-commit framework are not limited to being executed before commits; they can also be used for other Git hooks, see Supported git hooks.